LWVPullman/LeagueWebsite/docs/_posts/2020-12-03-Rob_Curley_evening_porgram.md

 ---
-title: "An Evening Wtih Rob Curley"
+title: "An Evening With Rob Curley"
 categories:
   - Evening Program
 tags: